Glacier: Erosion

-Larger pieces of rock that are encrusted in till or deposited on the surface are called "glacial erratics".
+Larger chunks of rock that are encrusted in till or deposited on the surface are called "glacial erratics".
 They range in size from pebbles to boulders, but as they are often moved great distances, they may be drastically different from the material upon which they are found.
 Patterns of glacial erratics hint at past glacial motions.

 Moraines

 Glacial moraines are formed by the deposition of material from a glacier and are exposed after the glacier has retreated.
 They usually appear as linear mounds of till, a non-sorted mixture of rock, gravel, and boulders within a matrix of fine powdery material.
 Terminal or end moraines are formed at the foot or terminal end of a glacier.
 Lateral moraines are formed on the sides of the glacier.
-Medial moraines are formed when two different glaciers merge and the lateral moraines of each coalesce to form a moraine in the middle of the combined glacier.
+Medial moraines are formed when a glacier meets its tributary glacier and merge, and the lateral moraines of each coalesce to form a moraine in the middle of the combined glacier.
 Less apparent are ground moraines, also called glacial drift, which often blankets the surface underneath the glacier downslope from the equilibrium line.
 The term moraine is of French origin.
 It was coined by peasants to describe alluvial embankments and rims found near the margins of glaciers in the French Alps.
 In modern geology, the term is used more broadly and is applied to a series of formations, all of which are composed of till.
 Moraines can also create moraine-dammed lakes.

 Drumlins

-Drumlins are asymmetrical, canoe-shaped hills made mainly of till.
+Drumlins are asymmetrical, canoe-shaped hills made mainly of glacial sediments.
 Their heights vary from 15 to 50 meters, and they can reach a kilometer in length.
 The steepest side of the hill faces the direction from which the ice advanced (stoss), while a longer slope is left in the ice's direction of movement (lee).
 Drumlins are found in groups called drumlin fields or drumlin camps.
 One of these fields is found east of Rochester, New York; it is estimated to contain about 10,000 drumlins.
 Although the process that forms drumlins is not fully understood, their shape implies that they are products of the plastic deformation zone of ancient glaciers.
 It is believed that many drumlins were formed when glaciers advanced over and altered the deposits of earlier glaciers.